snigdha-dobhal/VANET-In-Blockchain/README.md

    You can interact with it using the web UI as well as the Remix IDE Deployed contracts section.
    You can deploy multiple contracts and can test it with multiple accounts.

+   A VANET simulation can be performed using Sumo or NS3 and the data can be fed to the DApp.